 Ring and Pinion sets are probably the most popular modification for any Mustang owner.
 The lower the ratio (higher the number), the quicker your car will accelerate and you will feel the difference in the pit of your stomach!
 This upgrade is one of the best modifications that you can do to your car in terms of cost and performance improvement.
 Pick up this upgraded ring and pinion set by Ford Performance (formerly Ford Racing) from CJ Pony Parts today!

 - Improved overall performance

-These Ring and Pinion Gears are made in the United States at Ford's Sterling Axle Plant.
+These Ring and Pinion Gears from Ford Performance (formerly Ford Racing) are made in the United States at Ford's Sterling Axle Plant.
 Featuring OEM quality in superior surface finish, hardening and manufacturing consistency, you will not be disappointed with the strongest and quietest 8.8" gears on the market!
-Ford Racing Ring and Pinion Gear Sets are also the choice of championship road racing and drag racing teams.
+Ford Performance Ring and Pinion Gear Sets are also the choice of championship road racing and drag racing teams.
 With a racing reputation behind these ring and pinion gears you can be assured that quality and performance is unmatched by anyone.

 *All 1986-2014 Mustangs with a V8 engine and 2011-2014 V6 Mustangs came equipped from the factory with an 8.8 rear axle.

 *This gear set is NOT for use with the 8.8" IRS Rear Axle found in 2015-2016 Mustangs.

 As an added benefit, when you buy your Ford Performance Mustang parts from CJ Pony Parts, you're getting additional reliability and peace of mind.
 This comes from CJ Pony Parts' status as a Top 10 Ford Performance dealer, a status that CJ Pony Parts has maintained for the last 10 years.
 This is simply confirmation that our desire to provide exceptional parts to a passionate community of Mustang enthusiasts is paying off.